k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 Unlike the GET command, you can delete several LU instance of the same LU by one DELETE command.

-Below is the list of GET and DELETE commands:
+The following table lists the GET and DELETE commands:

 <table width="900pxl">
 <tbody>